Share data between pipeline steps

-Codefresh creates a shared volume in each pipeline that is automatically shared on all freestyle steps.
+Codefresh creates a shared volume in each pipeline that is automatically shared with all freestyle steps.

 This volume exists at

 /codefresh/volume by default.
-You can simply copy files there to have them available in all Codefresh steps (as well as subsequent builds of the same pipeline)
+Simply copy files there to have them available to all Codefresh steps (as well as subsequent builds of the same pipeline).

-Notice that the git clone step will delete any files not mentioned in
+The Git clone step deletes any files not specified in

 .gitignore.
-Therefore if you want to cache a folder that exists in your project directory (such as
+To cache a folder that exists in your project directory (such as

-More information about caching build dependencies you can find in this blog post.
+Read more about caching build dependencies in caching in pipelines, and in this blog post.